ChawinTan/Notes/System design/README.md

 2. The server to prioritize the tasks (no need to do it in order)
 3. Persisting data

 A messaging queue is essentially assignment, load balancing, hearbeat and persistence in one package.
+Principles of load balancing ensures that should a service goes down, unfinish task in the message list would not be duplicated across servers.

 # Useful components in system design